Influencer Whitelisting

 • No history of sponsored content fatigue: if every third post is an ad, audience trust is already eroded

 This is where most brands make their biggest mistakes: not negotiating the right terms upfront, then running into permission conflicts mid-campaign.
-Here is the full framework.
+Here is the full framework for influencer whitelisting negotiations that hold up across 30, 60, and 90-day campaign windows.

 • 1